 Final Random Inspection, also spelled Pre-shipment inspection or PSI inspection, is a part of supply chain management and an important quality control method for checking the quality of goods clients buy from suppliers.

-PSI ensures that production complies with specifications of the buyer and/or the terms of a purchase order or letter of credit.
+PSI inspection ensures that production complies with specifications of the buyer and/or the terms of a purchase order or letter of credit.
 A final random inspection (FRI), checks finished products when an order has been 100% produced and at least 80% of export-packed.
-Samples are selected at random, according to standards and procedures.
+Samples are selected at random, according to AQL standards and procedures.

 Advantages of Final Random Inspection

 This quality control procedure also saves a fair bit of time.
 Once the goods are in the country of destination, correcting faults becomes costly and requires additional shipping and time delays.
-Identifying any faults and errors in the batch before you ship will be more easier for suppliers to rectify any issues
+Identifying any faults and errors in the batch before you ship will be easier for suppliers to rectify any issues

-Pre-shipment inspection can diminish risks inherent to Internet commerce like phishing and fraud.
+Pre-shipment Inspection can diminish risks inherent to Internet commerce like phishing and fraud.